lkorth/lukekorth.com/source/_posts/2013-09-22-private-cloud-syncing-of-the-future.md

 AWS or other Linux servers, but it really shines if you already have an external hard drive or NAS and a Raspberry Pi or similar low power computer.
-Jack Minardi has written a very good tutorial on [BitTorrent Sync and a Raspberry Pi](http://jack.minardi.org/raspberry_pi/replace-dropbox-with-bittorrent-sync-and-a-raspberry-pi/) that steps you through everything you need to get going.
-If you do go this route, make sure to go through Jack's Extra Credit section for starting on boot and securing access to your web based control panel.
+Jack Minardi has written a very good tutorial on [BitTorrent Sync and a Raspberry Pi](http://jack.minardi.org/raspberry_pi/replace-dropbox-with-bittorrent-sync-and-a-raspberry-pi/) that steps you through everything you need to get going (UPDATE: v1.4 was recently release with some new features and changes, make sure to
+[download](http://www.bittorrent.com/sync/download) the most recent Linux ARM copy).
+If you do go this route, make sure to go through
+Jack's Extra Credit section for starting on boot and securing access to your web based control panel.
 In preparation for setting up BitTorrent Sync, I also used a script to remove a lot of the unneeded packages that come installed on the Raspberry Pi's default OS when you're going to run it as a headless server.
 My